ptvan/CozyCottage/README.md

-React.JS app and data exploring our house search
+An interactive map exploring our house search